Connect with us

 • Of the 43 individuals disciplined, 17 were found to have played a major role and were fired, three received ten-day suspensions for playing a role, and 24 received letters of reprimand for concern about their involvement.

-• Because of the firings, the district is to consolidate some classrooms or schools.
+• Because of the firings, the district is having to consolidate some classrooms or schools.
 Specifically, Isable and Lester Elementaries will merge some classrooms, which were already sharing some building space.
 The district is looking to reassign teachers to McCloud Elementary or collapse a few classrooms.
 Most significantly, Peeples and Whitten Middle Schools will be consolidated into the Peeples campus, since Peeples lost the most staff and Whitten is currently under construction.

-• Moving forward, teachers will not be to administer state test exams to their own students in any subject.
+• Moving forward, teachers will not be allowed to administer state test exams to their own students in any subject.
 Greene shared that this was already the case for high school students, but will be implemented for elementary and middle schools next spring.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.